dartl0l/spiking-learn/README.md

 python solver path-to-folder-with-settings-file
 ```

-here is example of settings file for Fisher's Iris Classification settings.json
+here is example of settings file for Fisher's Iris Classification settings.json with

 ```
 {